Recent Crash Reminds Us of the Dangers of Cell Phones

 Despite an overwhelming number of facts, crashes, and deaths, many people are still talking on their cell phones and texting while driving.
 And for those of you thinking, “It’s okay – I use Bluetooth or a hands-free device,” you need to know: hands-free calls are still VERY distracting.

 We’ve written extensively, and early, about the dangers of driving while distracted, whether by talking on the phone, texting, or otherwise.
 But how do we use this information to protect the innocent?

-When someone has been seriously injured, an injury with lifelong effects, there is often not enough insurance money to cover the necessary care.
+When someone has been seriously injured, an injury with lifelong effects, accident lawyers in Portland know there is often not enough insurance money to cover the necessary care.
 For example, a person who is paralyzed, or who becomes paraplegic in an accident may require millions of dollars of medical care over his or her lifetime.
 Many drivers in Oregon only have $25,000 of insurance.
 This is not even enough to cover a broken arm, let alone a lifetime of care.